Character Search

 Meanwhile the B-team heads to the old location of Murderworld and fights through more deathtraps to rescue their friends.

-Also meanwhile, Cyclops and Lee Forester are shipwrecked at the Bermuda Triangle.
+Also meanwhile, Cyclops and Lee Forrester are shipwrecked at the Bermuda Triangle.
 Scott's glasses are lost in the storm, and Lee learns about his optic blast.
 She helps him wrap bandages around his head to prevent him from opening his eyes.

 I've never understood how keeping Cyclops blindfolded would prevent his optic beams from going off.
 Unless they are bound so tight that they are literally sealing his eyes closed...